-- 1.39.
-Most home insurance uptake, which is the main mechanism for NatCat insurance uptake as already highlighted, is linked to the process of getting a mortgage, making the purchase of less likely for those who have gained ownership through different means (e.g., property inheritance) and for those who may want to ensure other properties other than their house. - 1.40.
+- 1.38.
+Most home insurance uptake, which is the main mechanism for NatCat insurance uptake as already highlighted, is linked to the process of getting a mortgage, making the purchase of less likely for those who have gained ownership through different means (e.g., property inheritance) and for those who may want to ensure other properties other than their house. - 1.39.
 Moreover, EIOPA's studies have shown that when mortgages are settled, it is very likely that insurance policies are not renewed as there is not a perceived product utility associated with the purchase i.e., consumers feel that in the first place the buying of the product was an obligation rather than a utility; hence, as soon as feasible they cancel coverage.
-And this perception has a direct impact on the overall purchasing process with consumers seeing coverage as an obligation rather than a benefit. - 1.41.
+And this perception has a direct impact on the overall purchasing process with consumers seeing coverage as an obligation rather than a benefit. - 1.40.
 Beyond consumers perceiving insurance as mandatory when they purchase it together with mortgage loans, when it comes to the perceived difficulty of the process of buying home insurance with NatCat coverage, the more difficult the process is perceived to be, the lower the level of coverage.
-EIOPA's study on demand-side barriers showed that the perceived difficulty of the process of purchasing home insurance is the lowest in Member State, within the sample, with highest uptake and the highest in the Member State, within the sample, with the lowest uptake.
+EIOPA's study on demand-side barriers showed that the perceived difficulty of the process of purchasing home insurance is the lowest in Member State, within the sample, with highest uptake and the highest in the Member State, within the sample, with the lowest uptake. - 1.41.
+The perception that finding the right type of coverage is a resource intensive activity deters the uptake of home insurance with NatCat coverage: the effort itself is perceived by consumers as an extra cost which, once added to the financial cost of insurance can reduce consumers' perceptions on the benefits of insurance.

-&lt;sup>38 In Belgium, Romania, Spain and Germany.
+40 In Belgium, Romania, Spain and Germany.

-- 1.42.
-The perception that finding the right type of coverage is a resource intensive activity deters the uptake of home insurance with NatCat coverage: the effort itself acts as an extra cost which, once added to the financial cost of insurance can reduce consumers' perceptions on the benefits of insurance. - 1.43.
-Finally, the limited use of digital channels where the purchasing process tends to be more user-friendly and less resource intensive (as opposed to visiting distributors' offices) may be hindering a higher uptake.
-For instance, EIOPA's study on demand-side barriers showed that online purchasing of home insurance was predominant in the Member State, within the sample, with the second to highest coverage uptake and the lowest in the Member State with the lowest coverage uptake. - To what extent do you agree that the purchasing buying process can be a barrier?
-And if so, in which way? - What measures in stakeholders' views should be put in place to facilitate the purchasing process? - How can the benefits of coverage be presented to consumers in a way which does not portray them as an unnecessary obligation that comes with a mortgage? - In your view can improved product oversight and governance requirements assist in ensuring product are better designed and coverage is better conveyed to consumers to avoid insurance is perceived as an obligation?
+1.42.
+Finally, for some consumers the limited use of digital channels where the purchasing process tends to be more user-friendly and less resource intensive (as opposed to visiting distributors' offices) may be hindering a higher uptake amongst younger consumers.
+For instance, EIOPA's study on demand-side barriers showed that online purchasing of home insurance was predominant in the Member State, within the sample, with the second to highest coverage uptake and the lowest in the Member State with the lowest coverage uptake.
+Having said this, it is also important to reflect on the role which intermediaries play in helping insurance identifying the coverage which best suits their needs.